ESSS/qa-checklist-action/README.md

 Action to make QA checks in PRs.

-When a pull request is opened or reopened, we check if the JIRA issue associated with the branch is of type `Story` -- if that's the case, we post a new comment containing a check-list of QA tasks that need to be done in order to merge the PR.
+When a pull request is opened or reopened, we check if the JIRA issue associated with the branch is of one of configured types (such as `Design`, `Story`, etc.) -- if that's the case, we post a new comment containing a check-list of QA tasks that need to be done in order to merge the PR.

 To configure, add a new workflow in `.github/workflows`, configuring it like this: